Stochastic maximum principle for problems with delay with general dependence on the past: The controlled problem and the stochastic maximum principle

-\end{hypothesis} \begin{remark} In analogy to Remark \ref{rm-vectorvalued1}, all the result in this Section and throughout the paper can be extended to measures $\mu_i,\, i=1,...6,\, \mu$ considered in Hypothesis \ref{ip:findim} possibly vector valued strongly regular measures with values respectively in $\R^{j_i},\, i=1,...,6$, $\R^j$, with $j_i,j\geq 1,\,i=1,..,6$. \end{remark}
+\end{hypothesis} \begin{remark} In analogy to Remark \ref{rm-vectorvalued1}, all the results in this Section and throughout the paper can be extended to measures $\mu_i,\, i=1,...6,\, \mu$ considered in Hypothesis \ref{ip:findim} possibly vector valued finite regular measures with values respectively in $\R^{j_i},\, i=1,...,6$, $\R^j$, with $j_i,j\geq 1,\,i=1,..,6$. \end{remark} We notice that when the coefficients are stochastic, under Hypothesis \ref{ip:findim} existence and uniqueness of a solution of equation \eqref{eq:state:fin} holds true, see e.g. \cite{mohammed1998stochastic}, Theorem I.1

 We notice that the terms